The Tuk Tuk Terrors Of Border Towns

 In Vientiane tuk tuk conventions are held on every street corner where they gather in large numbers, chatting together or sleeping in hammocks strung up across the inside of their vehicles.
 Prices are cleverly written down on plastic coated sheets for the various sights around town, giving them an air of authenticity and maybe an agreed upon price for all of the tuk tuk drivers.
 But, all it takes is for you to walk away from negotiations.
 The price will immediately drop to a more reasonable amount when they realize, you won't pay the exorbitant amount that they want to leach out of you.
 Of course, the more people there are, the more they feel they are justified in charging.

-I declined the tuk tuk challenge when I first crossed over the border from Nong Khai in Thailand via The Friendship Bridge into Vientiane in Laos, in favor of the lure of a ride in a brand new taxi with a young Laotian fellow named Vong.
+I declined the tuk tuk challenge when I first crossed over the border from Nong Khai in Thailand via The Friendship Bridge into Vientiane in Laos, in favour of the lure of a ride in a brand new taxi with a young Laotian fellow named Vong.
 I was to be entertained with not only a quick lesson in Laos but a sight seeing trip as well.
 Yes I know, he was angling to get me for a day trip, but this was not to be the case.
 Vong was so proud to have bought his very first vehicle after having been driving for someone else for several years.
 The normal negotiation had already taken place with Vong and the price had dropped from 800tb to 400tb, just to get me in his vehicle as his first passenger.

 Armed with my new language skills of being able to say hello "sa bai de (der)”, goodbye "laa gawn (der)" and of course to be polite, thank you "khawp jai (der)", I was ready to enter the chaotic fray of Laos.